-5. Thyroid Problems
+4. Thyroid Problems

 Like different body processes, hormonal changes can dramatically alter your body’s menstrual cycle.
 A key player in maintaining a healthy hormonal balance is your body’s thyroid, a gland located near the base of the neck.

 Due to lower TH levels, hypothyroidism has a complete opposite effect on periods.
-When TH levels are lower, your menstrual bleeding will be more frequent and heavier; and cramps will likely be worse than usual.
+When TH levels are lower, your menstrual periods will be more frequent and heavier; and cramps will likely be worse than usual.
 Some additional symptoms of this condition may even include weight gain, dry skin, and tiredness.
 For checking how exactly your thyroid gland is working, you must have a blood check-up done by your primary physician.

-6. Polycystic Ovary Syndrome (PCOS)
+5. Polycystic Ovary Syndrome (PCOS)

 PCOS is a condition that prompts your body to secrete more androgens—male hormones.
 A high level of androgens can cause hormonal imbalance; which can further lead to the formation of ovarian cysts.
-When cysts develop near ovaries, the ovulation becomes irregular, or stops completley.
+When cysts develop near ovaries, the ovulation becomes irregular, or stops completely.

-7. Birth Control
+6. Birth Control

 A birth control pill has different hormones that prevent you from getting pregnant.
-However, the hormones in the pill can prevent ovulation, thin the uterus’s lining that prevents the implantation of fertilized eggs, and thicken cervical mucus that doesn’t let sperm from meeting the egg.
+However, the hormones in the pill can prevent ovulation, thin the uterus’s lining that prevents the implantation of fertilized eggs, and thicken cervical mucus that doesn’t let sperm from reaching the egg.